enfogroup/aws-cdk-compliance/README.md

 * Key, compliant KMS Key Construct
 * KeyProps, modified version of KeyProps which enforces compliance
-* compliantKeyProps, the KeyProps used to enforce compliance if you don't supply your own
+* defaultKeyProps, the KeyProps used to enforce compliance if you don't supply your own

 Key creation example